shashankshanu102/Churn_Prediction_Pycaret/README.md

 To Predict Customer Churn Model based on various Variables like Customer Profile, Customer Account Information & Services that he has signed up for etc.

+# Tools and Framework Used:

+- Jupyter notebook
+- Google Colab
+- Pycaret

+So we will be going to use Pycaret Library and predict customer churn.
+And observe how this library is helpful in decision of which algorithm best fit our data.